fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 The most interesting part in the algorithm parallelization is the program segment related to the message exchange among multiple processes.

-To carry out this operation, each process embeds its own particles in an array of `define_datatype_broadcast_message`.
+To accomplish this operation, each process embeds its own particles in an array of `define_datatype_broadcast_message`.
 Then, the particle information exchange happens with an `MPI_Allgather` communication primitive.

 In principle, at the beginning of the algorithm execution, the set of all the particles have been distributed across all processes.
 However, this operation has been carried out by each process alone without the need for a `MPI_Scatter` call.